wp-plugins/sendola/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Free plugin to send contact details & map to website visitors’ mobile cell phone.
+Free plugin to send contact details & map to website visitors' mobile cell phone.
 Make it easy for visitors to contact and find you.

 == Description ==